-Pacific Business News (PBN) reports that the donut chain, which first opened in Hawaii in 1966, is coming back to the Islands with 15 new restaurants on tap to open across the state under a franchise agreement with Aloha Petroleum Ltd. And the popular Massachusetts-based coffee and baked goods shop expects to open restaurants on the islands of Oahu, Maui, Kauai and the Big Island, the first of which is scheduled to open in early 2017.
+Pacific Business News (PBN) reports that the donut chain, which first opened in Hawaii in 1966, is coming back to the Islands with 15 new restaurants on tap to open across the state under a franchise agreement with Aloha Petroleum Ltd. The popular Massachusetts-based coffee and baked goods shop expects to open restaurants on the islands of Oahu, Maui, Kauai, and the Big Island, the first of which is scheduled to open in early 2017.

 Richard Parry, president and CEO of Aloha Petroleum, told PBN the company has signed a lease for a location near the airport, but declined to specify exactly where.

 “We want that first one to be something that really makes a statement,” Parry told Hawaii News Now.
 “We want to make a nice presence with lots of drive-thrus, lots of visibility.
 So we’re excited about that first one, so we want to do that one right.”

 “We’re in discussions with two or three other locations,” he told the publication.
 “We are also looking at where we have gas stations and convenience stores.
 In Hilo, there’s a vacant piece of land near an Aloha Gas station and a convenience store that we may look into leasing.”